 Types of Payment Security

 Payment security encompasses various measures to protect sensitive financial information during transactions.
-Key methods include:
+Understanding these different types helps you build a comprehensive defence strategy for your business.

 1. Tokenization